Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 ### resources 5

-Similarly, Tour of Rust is another guide with embedded Rust Playground examples so that you can play with the things you've just learned.
+Similarly, Tour of Rust is another guide which embeds Rust Playground examples so that you can play with the things you've just learned.

 ### resources 6

-If you're more into visual learning, there are some great YouTube channels out there (including [Fio's Quest], obviously).
+If you're more into visual learning, there are some great YouTube channels out there (including this one, obviously).

 Here are some of my favourites: